TLouf/CV/CV.typ

 Version control with git, Linux proficiency, documentation writing with Sphinx, Rust (beginner).

 === Communication
 Fluent in French, English and Spanish.
-Proficient with LaTeX, Inkscape, GIMP.
+Proficient with LaTeX, Typst, Inkscape, GIMP.